Street trading licences

 Where the operator is trading at a fixed pitch for more than 4-and-a-half hours in a 24-hour period.

 (ii) Mobile Street Consent

 Where the trader wishes to move from place to place.
 In order to meet the criteria for mobile consent, whilst a trader may have consent for multiple sites, they must not trade in one location for more than 4-and-a-half hours at a time, and must not return to the same site on the same day.
 (The 4-and-a-half hour period excludes setting up and clear up time.)

 (iii) Layby Traders

-Consented Premises These are areas that are privately owned, operated and managed to which the public have access without payment, these include, but are not limited to, car parks and other areas attached to public houses or village halls.
+These are areas that are privately owned, operated and managed to which the public have access without payment, these include, but are not limited to: car parks and other areas attached to public houses or village halls.
 This consent is issued to a premises to enable a single location to be used by different consented premises traders on an ad-hoc basis.
-This applies to private landowners or occupiers such as public house car parks who wish to host traders to complement their primary business.
+This applies to private landowners or occupiers, such as public house car parks, who wish to host traders to complement their primary business.
 This consent may be suitable for pop-up food traders and also non-food items, such as Christmas trees.

 Consented Premises Trader